Yeng Constantino: 2014–15: All About Love and The Voice Kids

-She released her fifth album, All About Love, which was her attempt to tackle new genres beyond her pop-rock image.
+Her fifth album, All About Love, was her attempt to tackle new genres beyond her pop-rock image.
 It was released on iTunes on October 30, 2014, and on CD on November 27, 2014.
-The music video for the first single, "Ikaw", premiered on August 30 on Myx Channel, which also served as a prenuptial with her then-fiancé Yan Asuncion.
+The music video for the first single, "Ikaw" (which also served as a prenuptial with her then-fiancé Yan Asuncion), premiered on August 30 on Myx Channel.
 On December 13, 2015, the album was awarded with Gold and Platinum awards on ASAP for reaching 15,000 sold copies.

 In May 2015, Constantino announced that she would co-host the second season of The Voice Kids, alongside Luis Manzano and her cousin Robi Domingo, replacing Alex Gonzaga.
 The season aired on ABS-CBN from June 6 to August 30, 2015.

 2016: Tenth year celebrations

 In 2016, Constantino was announced to be one of the mentors of the reality show We Love OPM: The Celebrity Sing-Offs, which ran from May 14 – July 17, 2016.
 Her team is named Oh My Girls, which was composed of Ylona Garcia, Krissha Viaje and Alexa Ilacad.
 Oh My Girls placed second overall throughout the entire show's run.

 In May 2015, Constantino announced plans to release a musical in 2016 that would feature her discography from the past years to celebrate her tenth year in the music industry.
 It was titled Ako Si Josephine.
 Later in 2016, Constantino joined the judging panel of ABS-CBN's reality singing competition show Pinoy Boyband Superstar, along with Vice Ganda, Aga Muhlach and Sandara Park.